aesara-devs/aesara/doc/extending/creating_a_c_op.rst

        provided external C implementation.

-To illustrate how much simpler the class ``ExternalCOp`` makes the process of defining a new op with a C implementation, let's revisit the second example of this tutorial, the ``VectorTimesVector`` op.
-In that example, we implemented an op to perform the task of element-wise vector-vector multiplication.
-The two following blocks of code illustrate what the op would look like if it was implemented using the ``ExternalCOp`` class.
+To illustrate how much simpler the class ``ExternalCOp`` makes the process of defining a new :class:`Op` with a C implementation, let's revisit the second example of this tutorial, the ``VectorTimesVector`` :class:`Op`.
+In that example, we implemented an :class:`Op` to perform the task of element-wise vector-vector multiplication.
+The two following blocks of code illustrate what the :class:`Op` would look like if it was implemented using the ``ExternalCOp`` class.

-The new op is defined inside a Python file with the following code :
+The new :class:`Op` is defined inside a Python file with the following code :

 .. testcode::